 A person must not take an action that has, will have, or is likely to have, a significant impact on the ecological character of a Ramsar wetland, without approval from the Commonwealth Environment Minister.
 To obtain approval, the action must undergo a rigorous environmental assessment and approval process.

-☞ Go to DPIPWE website (click HERE) for information about Tasmania's wetlands.
+⇔ Go to the DPIPWE website for information about Tasmania's wetlands.

-If you think a place should be included on the National Heritage List, you can request a nomination kit from the Australian Heritage Council (HERE).
+If you think a place should be included on the National Heritage List, a nomination kit is available from the Australian Heritage Council.

 | National Heritage Listing - the Tarkine||The Tarkine, in Tasmania’s north-west, is famous for its rainforests and beaches, as well as its important flora and Indigenous historical links.
 It houses Australia’s largest Gondwanan rainforest and the only known disease-free population of Tasmanian Devils.